IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/AwsPostgres_README.md

 ### Before you begin

 1. Configure the required policies.
 For more information, see [policies](/docs/#policies).
 2. You must have permission for the S-Tap Management role.
 The admin user includes this role by default.

-3. {{Download the Postgres plug-in.}}
-   * This plug-in is automatically available with Guardium Data Protection versions 12.x, 11.4 with appliance bundle 11.0p490 or later, or 11.5 with appliance bundle 11.0p540 or later.
-   * For Guardium Data Protection versions 11.0p540, 11.0p6505, 12.0, and 12p15, download the [cloudwatch_logs plug-in](../../input-plugin/logstash-input-cloudwatch-logs/CloudwatchLogsInputPackage/offline-logstash-input-cloudwatch_log_1_0_5.zip).
-   * For Guardium Data Protection versions 11.4 without appliance bundle 11.0p490 or earlier, or 11.5 without appliance bundle 11.0p540 or earlier, download the [postgres-offline-plugins-7.5.2.zip plug-in](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-postgres-guardium/PostgresOverCloudWatchPackage/Postgres/postgres-offline-plugins-7.5.2.zip).
-Do not unzip the offline package file.

 ### Procedure
 1. Log in to the Guardium collector's API.